markmcwong/legal-case-search-engine/README.txt

 == Different Approaches to Search ==

 - It should be noted that a number of different approaches were tested during the lifetime of this project's development for query searching.
-  They can be seen through the different files included, and they all have their own strength's and weaknesses:
+  They can be seen through the different files included, and they all have their own strength's and weaknesses.

   freetext.py: We wanted to see how the performance would be affected if we make the requirements less strict for phrasal searches, and instead decided to treat them like free text queries of a longer length, which would allow for more advanced searches using the boolean operator as well.